sabrinothman6495/Cookbook---Connect/project-structure-and-breakdown.md

 server/.env
 Responsibilities: Ensure that API keys and sensitive information are stored securely in environment variables.

+server/utils/apiHelper.js
+Responsibilities: Collaborate with back-end developers to create and optimize external API calls for nutrition and social media sharing.

+server/utils/tokenUtils.js
+Responsibilities: Oversee the creation and verification of JWT tokens, ensuring secure authentication processes.

+Documentation: Document the authentication process, API endpoints, and how to use external APIs for the team.

 Summary:
 This breakdown ensures that responsibilities are clear among the team members, promoting efficient collaboration and a well-structured workflow throughout the project.
 Each role focuses on their respective areas, allowing for specialization while still contributing to the overall development of the Recipe Sharing App.
 The front-end developers handle the user interface and experience, the back-end developers manage the server logic and database interactions, and the API and JWT specialist oversees authentication and external API integrations.